Did you know it takes 6 visits on average for customers to purchase online?

 In a nutshell, it allows businesses to target customers based on their previous interaction with their website.
 It’s an effective marketing strategy, and we’ve got the latest retargeting statistics to prove it.

-But before we dive in, let’s check out some…
+But before we dive into the pictorial representation of our work, let’s check out some…

 Fascinating Retargeting Stats

 - 92% of consumers who visit a website for the first time don’t intend to make a purchase.